 Carr et al. 2000

 Few countries in the world have enacted legislation that deals directly with homework.
-Austria is an exception; here, legislation has regulated working and supplying conditions for homework since 1960.
+An exception is Austria where legislation has regulated working and supplying conditions for homework since 1960.
 In 1993, amendments added benefits such as severance pay, family care, and holiday pay to the legislation (McCormick & Schmitz 2001 ).

 ILO Convention No. 177

-As manufacturing industries decentralize production, using subcontracting chains is becoming more common.
+Very few countries have ratified the convention: see the ongoing list here .
 In Europe, where homeworkers are making clothing throughout the countries of Eastern/Central Europe as well as in Britain, France, Spain, Germany, Austria, and the Netherlands, the European Commission adopted a recommendation calling on all European Union governments to ratify the convention in 1998 (McCormick & Schmitz 2001 ).
 After ratification, each country is responsible for developing and reporting on a national implementation plan to ensure its laws meet the convention's requirements.
 Even without ratifying the convention, countries can put in place national policies or specific schemes that reflect some provisions of C177.

 In October 2000, at a South Asian regional conference jointly organized by UNIFEM and WIEGO, representatives of home-based worker organizations, government officials, and researchers from five South Asian countries met and formulated the Kathmandu Declaration for the rights of South Asian home-based workers.
 The Kathmandu Declaration recommended that all countries in South Asia formulate national policies and plans of action for home-based workers in consultation with organizations of home-based workers.
 The Kathmandu Declaration also recommended that the South Asian Association for Regional Cooperation (SAARC) address the issues of home-based workers in the region and take measures to enable them to deal with the risks and opportunities of globalization.